Kittycatangel/Flask-ML-deployment/README.md

 pip install Flask

 Once Flask is installed, create a text file named REST _ API.py,  with following code presented in the jupyter notebook 'flask_deploy.ipynb' in this repository

+# Test

+To test the REST API, run it in Terminal by entering the following command: python REST_API.py

+# Conclustion

+We know now how to deploy your machine learning model using the Flask micro-framework.
+Now, you should now have a pretty good understanding of the fundamentals of machine learning!